Has Your Novel Fallen Into The “Biblio Black Hole”?

 In fact, I do honestly believe that writers now outnumber readers!

 I pour over my recent novels and wonder why they simply don’t fly off the shelves?
-Even after posting the two glowing reviews by my daughters I naively believed that they would do the trick.
-(Actually, I wrote them myself and submitted them to Amazon on their behalf, as really their reaction to my first novel a touch lukewarm.)
+Even after posting the two glowing reviews by my daughters, I naively believed that they would do the trick.
+(Actually, I wrote them myself and submitted them to Amazon on their behalf, as really their reaction to my first novel was a touch lukewarm.)

 Publishers these days are more than a little gun shy when it comes to investing in an unknown author, as are literary agents who no doubt are swamped with weighty manuscripts which end up as doorstops and never seem to get around to replying to carefully crafted letters designed to impress.